Learn

 Healthcare costs are some of the biggest expenses people face in retirement.
 The silver lining is that some of these costs may be tax deductible.

 Downsizing to a smaller home in retirement can reduce your monthly expenses and make it easier to maintain your home.
-Plus, if your home has increased in value since you purchase it, selling it can give you tax-free income.
+Plus, if your home has increased in value since you purchased it, selling it can give you tax-free income.

 If you itemize deductions, you can also deduct contributions made to qualified charitable organizations.
 This includes cash donations, as well as non-cash contributions, such as used clothing and household items.